 Testing Phases to Be Considered For the Data Warehouse Test Strategy

-Figure 1 display a representative data warehouse implementation from identification of source data (lower left) to report and portal reporting (upper left).
+Figure 1 displays a representative data warehouse implementation from identification of source data (lower left) to report and portal reporting (upper left).
 In between, several typical phases of the end to end data warehouse development process are depicted such as source extract to staging, dimension data to the operational data store (ODS), fact data to the data warehouse and report and portal functions extracting data for display and reporting.
 The graphic illustrates that all data load programs and resulting data loads should be verified throughout the end-to-end QA process.

 Figure 1: End to End Data Warehouse Process and Associated Testing